SummerSlam (1992): Storylines

 One of the main events was the Intercontinental Championship match between Bret Hart and Davey Boy Smith, brothers-in-law in real life as Smith was married to Diana Hart, Bret's sister.
 On television broadcasts leading up to SummerSlam, interviews with Diana and her mother Helen portrayed the family as being torn apart by the upcoming match.
 Bruce Hart publicly supported Smith, while Owen Hart sided with his brother Bret.
 Diana stated that she did not know who she wanted to win the match, as she had close ties to both men.
 She ultimately stated that she simply hoped that neither wrestler would get hurt.
 Prior to the match, Smith was hospitalized with a legitimate staph infection in his knee.
 Despite the concerns about his health, he decided to wrestle the match as planned.
 Bret Hart later revealed in an interview that he doubted the legitimacy of the injury.

-The other main event was a WWF Championship match between The Ultimate Warrior and Randy Savage.
+The other main event was a WWF Championship match between Ultimate Warrior and Randy Savage.
 Although they had a previous run of house show matches in early 1989, the rivalry between them began in earnest in the fall of 1990, when Sensational Sherri, who was managing Savage, tried to arrange a match between Savage and Warrior.
 The Warrior refused to defend his WWF Championship against Savage, and he ripped up a contract that Sherri had given him.
 While they faced each other at house shows over the next few months, where Savage was unable to win the title, they never had a televised match with each other.
 Savage then interfered in the title match at Royal Rumble 1991, enabling Sgt.
 Slaughter to win the title.
 To settle the rivalry, Savage and the Warrior agreed to face each other in a retirement match at WrestleMania VII.
 The Warrior won the match, forcing Savage into retirement.
 However, Savage would be reinstated as an active wrestler in November 1991. by which time the Warrior had left the WWF.

-The following year, the rivalry was rekindled when the Ultimate Warrior, having returned to the WWF at WrestleMania VIII on April 5, 1992. was granted a shot at the WWF Championship, which Savage had won from Ric Flair earlier that same evening.
+The following year, the rivalry was rekindled when Ultimate Warrior, having returned to the WWF at WrestleMania VIII on April 5, 1992. was granted a shot at the WWF Championship, which Savage had won from Ric Flair earlier that same evening.
 Flair and his executive consultant Mr. Perfect, were upset that Flair had not been granted a rematch.
 They decided to cause trouble between Savage and the Warrior.
 In August, Perfect claimed that he was in negotiations with Savage and Warrior, who both had sought his managerial services, but refused to clarify which wrestler he would support at SummerSlam.
 At the SummerSlam Spectacular, a show designed to promote the pay-per-view, Savage and the Warrior teamed up to face The Nasty Boys.
 Perfect and Ric Flair interfered in the match, resulting in a count-out victory for the Nasty Boys and more animosity between Savage and Warrior.